hotwired/strada-ios/docs/BUILD-COMPONENTS.md

 For each `BridgeComponent` subclass that you register in your app, zero or one component instances will exist for each destination screen.
 A component instance will be created when its first message is received from a corresponding web component of the same `name`.
 If no messages are received for a particular component in the current destination, no component instance will be created.

+By default, `strada-ios` uses [JSONEncoder](https://developer.apple.com/documentation/foundation/jsonencoder) and [JSONDecoder](https://developer.apple.com/documentation/foundation/jsondecoder) to encode/decode `Message.data` with your own data models that implement the `Codeable`/`Decodable`/`Encodable` protocols.
+See the [Advanced Options](ADVANCED-OPTIONS.md) to configure your encoding/decoding strategy.

 ## Reply to received messages

 If you'd like to inform the corresponding web component that an action has occurred, such as the user tapping on a submit button, you can reply to the originally received message.
 For the `FormComponent` it looks like this: